CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for Notebooks.
 Image can be created on your own computer or for example [cPouta](../pouta/pouta-what-is.md) instance.

 Requirements:

 * A computer to create the Docker image, it should have [Docker](https://www.docker.com/) installed.
-In Windows likely admin rights are needed.
+In general Linux/Mac computer is recommended.
+In Windows likely admin rights are needed and using Docker might be challenging.
 * A place to upload the Docker image, for example CSC [Rahti](../rahti/rahti-what-is.md), DockerHub or Quay.io.
-In these instruction below CSC Rahti is used, then [oc tools](../rahti/usage/cli.md) are needed on the local/cPouta machine.
+In these instruction below CSC Rahti is used
     * If using Rahti, you need to have a project in Rahti.
 If needed, create a new project on [Rahti webpage](https://rahti.csc.fi:8443/).
+For Rahti also [oc tools](../rahti/usage/cli.md) are needed on the local/cPouta machine.

 Steps to create your own custom Docker image and host it on Rahti registry: